-- The elementary, secondary, and special education programs feature lots of opportunities to observe and participate in public school classrooms throughout all four years of the programs.
-Each of the three programs includes a semester-long Observation and Participation course and a semester-long student teaching experience that gives you teaching assignments at two different grade levels.
+- The early childhood, secondary, and special education programs feature a variety of opportunities to observe and participate in public school classrooms, including a semester-long Observation and Participation course and a semester-long student teaching experience with teaching placements at two different grade levels.

 - Our education programs offer plenty of other exciting options for individual enrichment.
-Mansfield students tutor children in reading, chaperone dances for individuals with disabilities, make conference presentations, coach Special Olympics, and student teach on a Navajo reservation in Arizona.
+Mansfield students have tutored children in reading, chaperoned dances for individuals with disabilities, presented their work at conferences, coached Special Olympics, and conducted their student teaching experience on a Navajo reservation in Arizona.
 These are just a few examples of the many different ways to get involved.

 What Are My Career Options?

-- Our elementary, secondary, and special education programs lead to Pennsylvania teaching certification and many of our graduates take first professional teaching positions in schools around the state.
-Others choose to teach elsewhere or go into a wide variety of other education related fields.
+- Our elementary, secondary, and special education programs lead to Pennsylvania teaching certification, and many of our graduates take their first professional teaching positions in schools around the state.
+Others choose to teach elsewhere or go into a wide variety of other education-related fields.